xbpf/guess-gtin/README.md

 which-gtin
 ===

 Determine what GTIN format the code is, what its real format is, and if it valid or not.
-Supports UPC-E.
+Supports UPC-E (number systems 0 and 1).

 ---